-I also like skin-on skillet potatoes cooked with both onion and sweet bell pepper, either red, green or yellow, or any combination of them, making this dish something akin to a Potatoes O'Brien.
+I also like these skin-on skillet potatoes cooked with both onion and sweet bell pepper, either red, green or yellow, or any combination of them, making this dish akin to what most folks know as Potatoes O'Brien.
 You could certainly leave them out if you just want potatoes.
-Add fresh herbs if you like and there are any number of add-ins you can also use with these, from leftover meats, veggies, beans, whatever you like really.
-Stir in cooked ground beef, sausage or pork, and when I have some fresh mushrooms, I like to add them in too.
+Add fresh herbs if you're making it for supper and there are any number of add-ins you can also use with these, from leftover meats, veggies, beans, whatever you like really.
+Stir in cooked bacon, ground beef, ham, sausage or pork, and when I have some fresh mushrooms, I like to toss in a few of those too.

 Here's how to make them.